Residency

 OEM RESIDENCY

 Occupational medicine in the United States is closely linked to the government and the military.
-Industrialization increased exponentially following the Civil War, and with industrialization came poor working conditions and low wages that disproportionately affected immigrants and child laborers, and gave impetus to the rise of labor unions and the Progressive Movement.
 At the core of the specialty is the health of the worker, including both the impact of work on health and the impact of personal health conditions on the ability to work.
 Over time, the specialty has come to also encompass environmental exposures not just of workers, but also of the general population.
-The ten competency areas of occupational and environmental medicine today are clinical OEM care; OEM-related law and regulations; environmental health; work fitness and disability management; toxicology; hazard recognition, evaluation, and control; disaster preparedness and emergency management; health and productivity; public health, surveillance, and disease prevention; and OEM-related management and administration.
-In each of these competency areas, the OEM physician needs to be able to apply knowledge and skills at both the individual patient and population levels.
-Most military OEM physicians spend about one third to one-half of their time in clinic, and the rest of their time addressing the population level management of worker health
+The OEM physician needs to be able to apply knowledge and skills at both the individual patient and population levels.
+Most military OEM physicians spend about one third to one-half of their time in clinic, and the rest of their time addressing the population level management of worker health.

 ABOUT THE RESIDENCY

-Our two-year program consists of eight months dedicated solely to coursework in the Master of Public Health program, followed by 16 months of rotations including at least 8 months of clinical training.
-In the second year of the program, elective rotations are available across the country and internationally.
-The curriculum is tailored to each resident’s educational and practical experience in order to develop well- rounded physician leaders in the specialty and in military public health.
-Clinical rotations range from military and civilian occupational health clinics at medical centers and industrial sites, to specialty clinics in fields relevant to the practice of occupational and environmental medicine, such as pulmonology and sports medicine.
-Non-clinical required rotations vary based on branch of military service, but all residents complete complete at least one month at the Occupational Safety and Health Administration’s Office of Occupational Medicine.
-Non-clinical elective rotations include the National Center for Disaster Medicine and Public Health, disability management at Lincoln Financial Insurance, corporate medicine at Comcast Universal, and Oak Ridge National Laboratory.
-International rotations in locations such as India, Peru, Thailand, and Cambodia are available to our residents through the Tropical Medicine Training Program.
+Our two-year program consists of eight months dedicated solely to coursework in the Master of Public Health program, followed by 16 months of rotations including at least eight months of clinical training.
+In the second year of the program, elective rotations are available across the country.
+The curriculum is tailored to each resident’s educational and practical experience in order to develop physician leaders in the specialty and in military public health.
+Clinical rotations range from military and civilian occupational health clinics at medical centers and industrial sites, to specialty clinics in fields relevant to the practice of occupational and environmental medicine.
+Non-clinical required rotations vary based on branch of military service, but all residents complete at least one month at the Occupational Safety and Health Administration’s Office of Occupational Medicine.
+Non-clinical elective rotations are tailored to the interest of the resident.

-In addition to mastering occupational and environmental medicine competencies expected by civilian residency programs, residents in our program also are trained in military-specific skills.
-Operationally-focused rotation opportunities include courses in dive medicine, military mountain medicine, and cold weather medicine, a NASA Aerospace Medicine clerkship (competitively selected), and the Navy Experimental Dive Unit.
+In addition to mastering occupational and environmental medicine competencies, residents in our program also are trained in military-specific skills and requirements.
 Additionally, military training courses in Public Health Emergency Management, Medical Management of Chemical and Biological Casualties, and Medical Effects of Ionizing Radiation are required to prepare our graduates for the practice of military public health.

-Since its inception in 1988, our program has graduated 144 occupational and environmental medicine specialists from all branches of the U.S. uniformed services, as well as 6 Canadian Defense Forces physicians.
-Approximately 97 percent of all residency graduates have successfully passed the American Board of Preventive Medicine Board Certification Examination, and 100 percent of graduates have passed in the past five years.
+Since its inception in 1993, the program has graduated 185 occupational and environmental medicine specialists from all branches of the U.S. uniformed services, as well as Canadian Armed Forces physicians.
+Over 95 percent of all residency graduates have successfully passed the American Board of Preventive Medicine Board Certification Examination.

 WHO CAN APPLY?